 In 1955, African Americans were still required by a Montgomery, Alabama, city ordinance to sit in the back half of city buses and to yield their seats to white riders if the front half of the bus, reserved for whites, was full.

-But on December 1, 1955, African-American seamstress Rosa Parks was commuting home on Montgomery’s Cleveland Avenue bus from her job at a local department store.
+But on December 1, 1955, African American seamstress Rosa Parks was commuting home on Montgomery’s Cleveland Avenue bus from her job at a local department store.
 She was seated in the front row of the “colored section.”
 When the white seats filled, the driver, J. Fred Blake, asked Parks and three others to vacate their seats.
-The other African-American riders complied, but Parks refused.
+The other Black riders complied, but Parks refused.

 She was arrested and fined $10, plus $4 in court fees.
 This was not Parks’ first encounter with Blake.
 In 1943, she had paid her fare at the front of a bus he was driving, then exited so she could re-enter through the back door, as required.
 Blake pulled away before she could re-board the bus.